-Do you believe this helps brands develop a deeper bond with their audience?
+Do you believe this helps the audience develop a deeper bond with their audience?
 Might taking a stance on social/political issues also turn away some potential customers?

 Are there any specific causes your agency as a whole or you yourself hold near and dear?
 If so, tell us about them.

 Meals on Wheels America (MOWA) is a cause that’s always been close to my heart.
 They are an essential organization dedicated to our nation’s at-risk seniors.
 The number of people they impact on a daily basis, from delivering meals to innovative approaches to healthcare, is staggering.
 We’re now the digital agency of record for MOWA, and it’s been an incredibly rewarding experience for the agency as well as me personally.
 A range of policy issues has thrust them into the spotlight recently, and we’ve had a unique chance to be on the front lines during some very high stakes moments.
 It feels good to be a part of it as a creative and as a human being.

 As we move towards more socially conscious advertising, are there any campaigns from the past that you think simply wouldn’t be able to get made today?

 I don’t want to name names here but definitely.
 Just go to YouTube, type in “1980s TV Ads” and see for yourself.
 Pretty much all them fail in one way or another when you apply 2019 standards.